NEFSC/READ-SSB-Lee-metadata/dealer.md

 |	UOM		|
 |	GRADE_CODE	|
 |	MARKET_CODE 	|
-|	SPPLIVB	 | Certain NESPP4 codes (monkfish livers, cod milt) convert into zero “live pounds.”
+|	SPPLIVB	 | Certain NESPP4 codes (monkfish livers, cod milt) convert into zero live pounds.
 This is done to prevent potential double counting during the stock assessment.

 ##  Dealer data should probably be considered the primary source for these kinds of information
 |	Column	|	Description